isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Pandan.md

 <section>
   <h4>Sun and soil needs:</h4>
 		 <p> Pandan does well in <a href="/page-index/horticulture-techniques/gauging-light/">less than 4 hours of direct sunlight or 6-8 hours of indirect sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for container gardening.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 Pandan will also readily grow in <a href="/page-index/horticulture-techniques/soil/">clayey soil</a>, along large waterbodies, and in heavily <a href="/page-index/plant-problems/waterlogging/">waterlogged</a> areas.</p>
 		<p>Pandan can withstand periods of drought, but the lack of water will stunt its growth.</p>
 	<br>
 </section>